 If none of above solutions works, the last resort is to contact Apple Support Team for help.
 If necessary, you might need to send your iPhone to Apple Repair Center.

-It is reported that some iPhone users also faced Bluetooth issues after updating to iOS 11 beta.
 Do you have any iOS 11 Bluetooth issue with your iPhone or iPad?
-Share with us in the comment.
+Share with us in the comment section.